linode/docs/docs/guides/websites/cms/drupal/how-to-install-drupal-using-drush-on-debian-10/index.md

 modified_by:
     name: Linode
 published: 2020-02-29
-title: How to Install Drupal using Drush on Debian 10
+title: Install Drupal using Drush on Debian 10
-h1_title: Install Drupal using Drush on Debian 10
+title_meta: How to Install Drupal using Drush on Debian 10
 relations:
     platform:
         key: how-to-install-drupal-drush